 Magic Formatter

-Understand how Magic Formatter cleans up transcripts, when it shows a diff, and what safety limits it follows.
+Understand how Magic Formatter cleans up transcripts, how custom instructions apply your style preferences to every dictation, and what safety limits it follows.

 Modes